sourcegraph/handbook/content/product-engineering/engineering/enablement/frontend-platform/index.md

 - The [Current work](https://github.com/orgs/sourcegraph/projects/222/views/1) view reflects work that is actively in progress.
   - By EOD Monday (in advance of our Tuesday sync), devs should update issues and add assign a status of _On deck_ to the work they plan to pick up.
   - Once work on an issue has begun, it should have a status of _In progress_.
-  - Work that requires input should have a status of _Needs input_ and the appropriate label and asignees.
-For example, an issue that needs design input should be assigned to [Alicja Suska](../../../../team/index.md#alicja-suska) and given the `needs-design` label.
-Other relevant labels:
-    - `needs-discussion`: if the issue should be discussed at the next Frontend Platform sync
-    - `needs-more-info`: if it's not clear yet what needs to be done
-    - `needs-prioritization`: if the issue is part of an active prioritization conversation, to be decided on soon
-    - `awaiting-reply`: if we're waiting on an answer to a specific question on the ticket
-  - Work that is blocked because it depends on external work should have a status of _Waiting_.
 - The [All issues by target](https://github.com/orgs/sourcegraph/projects/222/views/22) view represents a higher level view of the work we have planned (or not planned).

 ### Triage